webdeveric/what-template-am-i-using/readme.txt

 * Any extra info you want displayed.
 Just use the <code>what_template_am_i_using_data</code> filter.

 This plugin uses a cookie to remember if the panel was open and if it was, it will reopen if when the page is reloaded.

+**This plugin is intended for use by theme developers and it requires a standards compliant browser.
+This plugin will not work in IE8 or below.**

 == Installation ==